Lunovox/correio/README.md

 # CORREIO
-Adds mailbox and mail paper that allow ordinary players to send messages to each other even if the recipient is not online.
+Adds mailbox and mail paper that allows ordinary jogadores, without use commands, to send messages to each other even if the recipient is not online.
 The player who receives a message will be warned with a letter symbol on his screen.

 **Screenshot of Mod:**
 ![](https://raw.githubusercontent.com/Lunovox/correio/master/screenshot.png)